DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

    :width: 200
    :alt: image folder view

 To see an item view of an image, click on the image/item's row in the folder view.
-You will then go to the item view, which looks like the below screenshot, of an item (a WI file) named ``0579XY112001_01_13.svs`` that is located in the ``AvailableToProcess`` folder.
+You will then go to the item view, which looks like the below screenshot, of an item (a WSI file) named ``0579XY112001_01_13.svs`` that is located in the ``AvailableToProcess`` folder.
 In the info panel, you can see some metadata such as the image size and WSI DeID creation date.
 The item view will present you with subsections for a panning/zooming ``Image Viewer``, a listing of ``Large Image Metadata``, the set of ``Associated Images``, and image/item specific ``WSI DeID Workflow`` actions.

 .. image:: screenshots/example_image_item_view.png
    :height: 100